google/comprehensive-rust/src/traits/default-methods.md

         }
     }
     ```
-  * With the blanket implementation, you no longer need `NotEqual` as a super trait for `Equal`.
+  * With the blanket implementation, you no longer need `Equals` as a super trait for `NotEqual`.

 </details>